 - 1. The grantee must accurately account for any program income generated from the use of CDBG funds and must treat such income as additional CDBG funds which are subject to all program rules.
-Program income does not include income received in a single program year by the grantee and all of its subrecipients if the total amount of such income does not exceed \$25,000 (24 CFR sections 570.500 and 570.504). - 2.
+Program income does not include income received in a single program year by the grantee and all of its subrecipients if the total amount of such income does not exceed \$25,000 (24 CFR sections 570.500, and 570.504). - 2.
 Making loans and collecting the payments on those loans can be a significant source of program income for grantees.
-The use of program income derived from loan payments is subject to program requirements.
-This carries with it the responsibility for grantees to have a loan origination and servicing system in effect which assures that loans are properly authorized, receivables are properly established, earned income is properly recorded and used, and write-offs of uncollectible amounts are properly authorized (24 CFR sections 570.500 and 570.504). - 3.
-NSP1 or NSP3 revenue received by a unit of general local government or subrecipient that is directly generated from the use of CDBG funds (which includes NSP1 and NSP3 grant funds) constitutes CDBG program income.
-The CDBG definition of program income shall be applied to amounts received by units of local government and subrecipients (24 CFR section 570.500; Section II.N. of NSP3 Notice, 5 FR 64337).
-However, HERA imposes limitations and requirements that necessitate an alternative requirement to govern the use of program income generated by NSP activities.
-The limitations and requirements are based on the NSP activity that generated the program income and on the date the income is received (Section 2301(d)(4) of HERA). - a.
-Any revenue from the sale, rental, redevelopment, rehabilitation or any other eligible use of NSP funds is to be provided to and used by the unit of local general government.
-This provision includes revenue received by a private individual or other entity that is not a subrecipient (Section 2301(d)(4) of HERA; Section II.N. of NSP Notice, 73 FR 58340-58341).
+The use of income derived from loan payments is subject to program requirements.
+This carries with it the responsibility for grantees to have a loan origination and servicing system in effect which ensures that loans are properly authorized, receivables are properly established, earned income is properly recorded and used, and write-offs of uncollectible amounts are properly authorized (24 CFR sections 570.500 and 570.504). - 3.
+As set forth in Section III.B.6.(a) of the CDBG-CV Notice, the receipt and expenditure of program income that is generated by the use of CDBG-CV funds shall be treated as annual formula CDBG program income and recorded as part of the financial transactions of the annual formula CDBG grant program.
+Based on this treatment of program income, the use of CDBG-CV funds for float-funded activities or guarantees as described at 24 CFR 570.301(b) and section 104(h) of the HCD Act is not allowed.